 What to remove from vector submissions

-Here are few things you can remove to maximize the acceptance chances of your vectors:
+Here are things to take note of and avoid so you can maximize the chances of your vectors being accepted:

 Guides include crop marks, instructions and anything else that is not part of the usable illustration.